 end systems that are compromised.
 So if you ask them to quarantine a

 compromised bot or a compromised end system, it's not a binary thing.
 It's

 not simply shut that system off and break its internet access because it's

 Well, one, it's probably a compromised system.
-At the same time
+At the same time if you shut

 if off, how are they going to patch it, how are they going to update their

 AV or their anti-bot software?
 How are they going to let somebody remotely